medialab/minet/docs/cli.md

 Retrieve captions for the given YouTube videos.

 Positional Arguments:
   video_or_video_column         Single video url or id to process or name of the
                                 CSV column containing video urls or ids when using -i/--input.

 Optional Arguments:
   --lang LANG                   Language (ISO code like "en") of captions to
                                 retrieve.
 You can specify several languages by preferred order separated by commas.
 Defaults to `en`.
   -s, --select SELECT           Columns of -i/--input CSV file to include in the
                                 output (separated by `,`).
 Use an empty string if you don't want to keep anything: --select ''.
   --explode EXPLODE             Use to indicate the character used to separate
                                 multiple values in a single CSV cell.
 Defaults to none, i.e. CSV cells having a single values, which is usually the case.
   --total TOTAL                 Total number of items to process.
 Might be
                                 necessary when you want to display a finite progress indicator for large files given as input to the command.
-  -i, --input INPUT           CSV file (potentially gzipped) containing all the
+  -i, --input INPUT             CSV file (potentially gzipped) containing all
-                              video urls or ids you want to process.
+                                the video urls or ids you want to process.
 Will consider `-` as stdin.
   -o, --output OUTPUT           Path to the output file.
 Will consider `-` as
                                 stdout.
 If not given, results will also be printed to stdout.
+  --refresh-per-second REFRESH_PER_SECOND
+                                Number of times to refresh the progress bar per second.
+Can be a float e.g. `0.5` meaning once every two seconds.
+Use this to limit CPU usage when launching multiple commands at once.
+                                Defaults to `10`.
-  --silent                    Whether to suppress all the log and progress bars.
+  --silent                      Whether to suppress all the log and progress
+                                bars.
 Can be useful when piping.
   -h, --help                    show this help message and exit

 Examples: